 Jered found himself working a brief stint at the neighbouring Fairview Orchard, the role was supposed to be a short-term thing, planning and executing the spray programme while doing odd jobs around the place.
 Then one thing lead to another and hello you are now proud owners of 18 ½ hectares (or 45 acres) of stonefruit and pipfruit planted out on the historic Fairview Orchard, which included a well established roadside fruit stall, the old villa originally built in 1986 and multiple sheds.

 Within our first year we employed a dedicated team of locals together with ninety something travellers who came and went.
 We now get to work very closely together, Jered runs the orchard and Jodi manages the shop, our goals are much the same as we have similar values when it comes to the quality of life for us and those around us, “You are what you eat”.

-We are now working towards producing high quality certified organic produce to sell from the fruit stall and use in the cafe.
-A dedicated permaculture food forest will be planted in the winter of 2019 showcasing many historic varieties of fruit, vegetables and herbs while investing a lot of time in companion planting, enabling the bees and food forest to work together and create something very special.
+We are now working towards producing high quality certified organic produce to sell directly to you from our roadside stall.
+A dedicated permaculture food forest will be planted in 2019/2020 showcasing many historic varieties of fruit, vegetables and herbs while investing a lot of time in companion planting, enabling the bees and food forest to work together and create something very special.

 We’re both strong believers in ethically sourced, bio-degradable and reuseable packaging and will continue to do what we can within the industries to educate ourselves and others about the small things we can change to make a big difference in the food we eat and practices we can all apply going forward.